 - Make sure your employer knows that you intend to come back.

-- Provide any documentation to your employer from your doctor to verify your claim.
+- Provide any documentation from your doctor to your employer to verify your compensation claim.

 - Consider using the Family Medical Leave Act, if it applies in your case, to protect your position for up to 12 weeks (restrictions in its use are possible).